-If you are fighting criminal charges in Bridgeport, you need a capable and effective Bridgeport criminal lawyer on your side.
+If you are fighting criminal charges in Bridgeport, you need a capable and effective Bridgeport criminal defense lawyer on your side.
 Do not rely on a public defender who may not be able to give you and your case the attention it deserves.
 A skilled defense attorney can assess your charges and build the defense needed to give you a positive outcome in your case.

 Categories of Bridgeport Criminal Offenses

 Under the Connecticut Penal Code, some of the most serious offenses include illegal gun offenses, assault offenses, with penalties that range from misdemeanors to felonies, larceny and robbery, sex crimes, including prostitution, and DUI offenses.
 Drug offenses are also very serious in Bridgeport.